SmitSuthar8834/Communication_logger/CreatioLoggerPkg/HOW_TO_RUN.md

 # How to Run the CreatioLoggerPkg

 This guide explains how to use the CreatioLoggerPkg in your Creatio environment.

 ## 1. Prerequisites
-- The CommunicationLoggerApi (your .NET API) must be hosted and accessible from your Creatio instance.
-See HOW_TO_HOST.md for details.
+- **You must host the CommunicationLoggerApi (your .NET API) and make it accessible from your Creatio instance.**
+  - See HOW_TO_HOST.md for hosting instructions.
+  - The Creatio package only registers the web service; it does not host the API itself.

 ## 2. Import the Package into Creatio
+1. Zip the contents of the `CreatioLoggerPkg` folder (not the folder itself, but its contents).
-1. In Creatio, go to **System Designer → Installed Applications**.
+2. In Creatio, go to **System Designer → Installed Applications**.
-2. Click **Add Application → Import from file**.
+3. Click **Add Application → Import from file**.
-3. Select the `CreatioLoggerPkg` folder (zipped) or its contents as a package.
+4. Select your zipped package and upload it.
-4. Complete the import process.
+5. Complete the import process.

 ## 3. Configure the Web Service
 - After import, go to **System Designer → Web Services**.